Miss-Tia/pom-app/README.md

 Future Plans for POM:
 - Add image upload and file attachments to journal entries
 - Calendar view for planting and watering schedules
-- More nuanced AI prompt generation (e.g. mood-based prompts)
+- More nuanced AI prompt generation (e.g. shadow work prompts or mood based prompts)
 - Recipe keeper that can be tied to a journal entry
 - Image upload for Recipe keeper